Subscribers in less than one year

 Adobe Analytics also helps Kayo track audience exposure and create suppression lists, lowering costs by minimising duplicate reach and overexposure.
 And the Adobe Analytics Analysis Workspace feature plays a key role in campaign planning and optimisation, providing a fast and easy way to analyse ad placements and track performance.

 Meanwhile, Kayo uses Adobe Audience Manager to segment audiences from internal customer data, including that of its parent company; News Connect.
-With the ability to use first-party data, the company can run personalised retargeting campaigns and conduct lookalike modelling, powered by Adobe Sensei, to expand its reach.
+With the ability to use first-party data, the company can run personalised retargeting campaigns and conduct lookalike modeling, powered by Adobe Sensei, to expand its reach.

 “The team is doing an incredible job using Adobe Audience Manager to segment their prospect and customer bases into relevant sports affinity groups,” says Barden.
 “We push those segments into Adobe Advertising Cloud for personalised targeted and retargeting campaigns.”